simbody/simbody/README.md

 Warning: The [MinGW](http://sourceforge.net/projects/mingw-w64/)
 generation and build is experimental!

+This build is still experimental, because of :

+* the various MinGW versions available (Thread model, exception mechanism)
-This build is still experimental, because of the compiled libraries Simbody depends on (Blas and Lapack).
+* the compiled libraries Simbody depends on (Blas and Lapack).

+If you do not want to go into details, you need a MinGW version with :

+* a Posix thread model and Dwarf exception mechanism on a 32 bit computer
+* a Posix thread model and SJLJ exception mechanism on a 64 bit computer

+Other versions are supported with additional configurations.
+Read the details below to understand everything.

+MinGW is available with two thread models :

+* Win32 thread model
+* Posix thread model

+One has to use the Posix thread model, since all thread functionalities (e.g. `std:mutex`) are not implemented.

-To ease building on Windows, Simbody provides compiled libraries for Blas and Lapack:
+To ease building on Windows, Simbody provides compiled libraries for Blas and Lapack :

 * On Windows 32 Bits, these were compiled with a Dwarf exception mechanism,
 * On Windows 64 Bits, these were compiled with a SJLJ exception mechanism.